-If a student is found to have engaged in any form of academic dishonesty, action will be taken in accordance with Sanctions for Academic Dishonesty.
-Academic dishonesty includes a variety of behaviors including but not limited to plagiarism; cheating; copying from another student's test paper, laboratory report, or other report; etc. The student will be informed in writing or in person of any action taken by the instructor in response to academic dishonesty.
+If a student is found to have engaged in any form of academic dishonesty, action will be taken in accordance with the Cameron University Sanctions for Academic Dishonesty.
+Academic dishonesty includes a variety of behaviors including but not limited to plagiarism; cheating; copying from another student's test paper, laboratory report, or other report.
+The student will be informed in writing, or in person, of any action taken by the instructor in response to academic dishonesty.
 The action will also be documented with the dean and/or chair of the student's major department and the student's graduate advisor.
+Please refer to the Student Handbook for further information regarding academic offenses and academic dishonesty.